jmbuhr/jmbuhr.github.io/content/posts/2021-03-20-why-the-dunning-krueger-effect-is-probably-not-real/index.markdown

 ---
-bibliography: ./references.bib
-date: "2021-07-11"
+title: "Why the Dunning-Krueger Effect is Probably Not Real"
 excerpt: |
   Explaining cut-off effects through examples.
-title: Why the Dunning-Krueger Effect is Probably Not Real
+date: 2021-07-11
+bibliography: ./references.bib
 ---

 # The Dunning-Krueger Effect is Probably Not Real